junesirius/junesirius.github.io/_posts/Supernatural/SPN_Pinefest25/SPN-Cursed-lips-whole-novel.md

 > Castiel couldn't help himself from coming back down to the stairs leading to the panic room moments later, after Sam had given up reasoning with his obstinate brother.
 Cas thought just maybe he could give it another try, or at the very least, checking on how Dean was doing.
 >
-> The place sounded awfully quiet as he treaded down the dark corridor.
-The angel accelerated his steps.
+> He heard something breaking as he treaded down the dark passageway.
+>
+> "Dean?"
+Cas's heart clenched.
+He accelerated his steps.
 An unsettling worry and fear for the worst grabbed his gut tightly.
+>
+> The place sounded awfully quiet when he reached the door.
 >
 > The view behind the thin slit of the barred peephole was even more perturbing.
 A tipped-over chair and a broken vase on the floor seemed to just prove all his worst nightmare.
 >